AbleHealth/team/README.md

 Our values are what we believe to be true and how we conduct ourselves at all times, internally and externally.
 They are the qualities that define an Abler, to be used as a moral compass and screening for new team members.
 We are...

 ## Curious experts

 You hungrily gather new knowledge.
 You honor a diversity of strengths and perspectives.
 You welcome respectful debate.
 You make space for everyone to get their ideas on the table.
 You listen with an open mind.
 You bring all available information to bear on your decisions.
 You are a mentor and a mentee for life.

 ## Comrades in service

 You want to improve the lives of others, whether those people are customers, coworkers, or strangers.
 You recognize that small interpersonal actions build lifelong relationships.
 You respect that everyone has deeply personal motivators.
 You want to lift up those around you rather than promote yourself.
 You seek to spread delight.

 ## Biased toward action

 You act on problems when you see them.
 You work in service of outcomes, not appearances.
 You deliver incrementally to get to the right solution faster.
 You follow through on your promises.
 You produce high-quality work.
 You speak up when you disagree.
 You communicate directly.
 You own your failures, and you learn from them.

+## Generosity of spirit

+ You invest in others, not only tasks.
+You have patience and perspective to lift the skills and expertise of those around you, because you know there only so much an individual can accomplish on their own.
+You spend time to make sure that more junior or newer Able team members not only understand what they are doing, but also **why** they are doing it.

 # Team norms: how we work together

 ## Honoring diversity

 We are committed to creating and sustaining a culture that embodies diverse walks of life, ideas, genders, ages, races, cultures, sexual orientations, abilities and other unique qualities of our employees.
 We strive to offer a workplace where every employee feels empowered by the ways in which we are different, as well as the ways in which we are the same.

 Diversity is not just good for the world; it also makes teams [more innovative](http://www.scientificamerican.com/article/how-diversity-makes-us-smarter/?mc_cid=88bdd375c6&mc_eid=dedfd7ab71) and [higher performing](http://www.mckinsey.com/business-functions/organization/our-insights/is-there-a-payoff-from-top-team-diversity?mc_cid=88bdd375c6&mc_eid=dedfd7ab71).
 We all have [unconscious bias](http://www.fastcompany.com/3036627/strong-female-lead/youre-more-biased-than-you-think?mc_cid=88bdd375c6&mc_eid=dedfd7ab71), but we can control it.
 Consider the following practices as you go about your day (outlined by [SYPartners](https://www.sypartners.com/journal/diversity-at-work-actions-speak-louder-than-words/)):